Leody Taveras Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.93).
+- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.93).

+- Twins pitchers combine to allow 160 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

+- Ryan (9-8) is trying for his 10th victory when he gets the starting nod for the Twins in his 24th start of the season.
+He's put together a 4.33 ERA in 131 2/3 innings pitched, with 159 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.